Baptisms

 • You must participate in weekly tithing.

-If you have any questions or need help with the requirements, please contact the rectory for assistance.
+If you have any other questions about baptisms and sponsors, please contact the rectory for assistance.